matthewnewell/matthewnewell.github.io/resume.md

 ##1995 – 1999 (4 years) Venice, California

-Back when Pixar was just a software company, Matt worked for two of the most innovative visual effects companies in the industry, Boss Films and Digital Domain.
+Back when Pixar was just a software company, Matt worked for two of the most innovative visual effects companies in the industry: Boss Films and Digital Domain.
 He helped produce ground breaking Computer Generated Imagery and Motion Capture for some really cool movies including True Lies, Interview with a Vampire, Apollo 13, Species, Outbreak, Starship Troopers, and Air Force One.

 #Education